 Barneys New York • 660 Madison Ave

-In the true spirit of Christmas in New York City, the window displays were intensely colorful and engaging, incorporating everything from classic movies to South Park.
+In the true spirit of the NYC Christmas, the window displays were intensely colorful and engaging, incorporating everything from classic movies to South Park.

 Bergdorf Goodman • 754 5th Ave